containers/podman/docs/source/markdown/podman-pod-top.1.md

 **podman pod top** [*options*] *pod* [*format-descriptors*]

 ## DESCRIPTION
 Display the running processes of containers in a pod.
 The *format-descriptors* are ps (1) compatible AIX format descriptors but extended to print additional information, such as the seccomp mode or the effective capabilities of a given process.
 The descriptors can either be passed as separated arguments or as a single comma-separated argument.
-Note that you can also specify options and or flags of ps(1); in this case, Podman will fallback to executing ps with the specified arguments and flags in the container.
+Note that you can specify options and/or additionally options of ps(1); in this case, Podman will fallback to executing ps with the specified arguments and options in the container.

 ## OPTIONS